 Serving Clients Across Paterson, Clifton, Wayne, Little Falls, West Milford, Woodland Park, and Passaic County

 Most Americans depend on their cars to live their everyday lives, including transportation to work, grocery shopping. transporting children, and innumerable other reasons.
 When an individual’s driver’s license is suspended, that person is no longer able to legally drive.
 Driver’s licenses may be suspended for many different legal issues, including previous traffic violations, DWIs, reckless driving, driving without insurance, or exceeding points limits on your driver’s license.

-At the Law Office of Del Sardo & Montanari, many of our clients have the best of intentions when they drove without a license.
+At The Montanari Law Group, many of our clients have the best of intentions when they drove without a license.
 However, driving without a license is a serious charge, and we will work with you towards the best possible outcome for you and your family in your unique circumstances.
 We take pride in protecting the legal rights of drivers across New Jersey towns including Paterson, Little Falls, Wayne, Clifton, Woodland Park, West Milford, and the greater Passaic County area.

 Call our office today for a free and confidential consultation with a member of our criminal defense team to discuss your individual needs and concerns and how we may be of service.

 Penalties for Driving Without a License N.J.S.A.
 39:3-40 Clifton, NJ Revoked License Lawyers